sblancov/cookiecutter-phoenix/README.md

-# cookiecutter-phoenix
+# Cookiecutter Phoenix

-This is a template for every phoenix project (elixir web framework).
+The aim of this project is to create a template which I can use to create every phoenix project without pain.